omidarmat/onLearn/react.md

 1. Before the effect is executed again, in order to cleanup the results of the previous side effect.
 2. After a component has unmounted in order to enable us to reset the side effect that we created if it is necessary.

-#### **When to use a cleanup function?**
+#### When to use a cleanup function?

 Using a cleanup function in an effect is necessary whenever the side effect keeps happening after the component has been re-rendered or unmounted.

 For example, you might be doing an HTTP request in your effect.
 If the component is re-rendered while the first request is still running, a new request will be fired off.
-This might create a bug called **race condition**.
+This might create a bug called race condition.
 Therefore, it is a good idea to cancel the request in a cleanup function when the component re-renders or unmounts.

 Other examples include: